 Principles of Frustration of Contract

 Frustration of contract is an ancient contract law principle.
 In situations where an intervening act, that is not the fault of either party, makes the contract impossible to complete both parties are relieved from having to perform their contractual obligations.
-For instance in a shipping contract if the ship the items were supposed to be transported on sinks prior to the goods being transported, thus making the completion of the contact impossible.
-The result of frustration of contact is that both parties are relieved from having to perform their obligations under the contact.
+For instance, in a shipping contract if the ship the items were supposed to be transported on sinks prior to the goods being transported, thus making the completion of the contract impossible.
+The result of frustration of contact is that both parties are relieved from having to perform their obligations under the contract.

 Termination for being on Long Term Disability

 In workplace law, this often occurs when an employee becomes disabled and therefore is no longer able to work.
 In such situations, employers then try to terminate the employee for frustration of contract.
 Whether an illness or injury will cause frustration depends on the facts of each case, taking into account the relationship, the incapacity, the absence from work and the duration of the contract.
 Factors also include the importance of the employee to the business and the presence of long-term sick leave.
 The employer must prove the contract of employment has become impossible to complete.